oliverfoster/adapt-buildkit-rub/README.md

 If you wish not to upgrade, please add the attribute ``"custom": true`` to your ``buildkit/package.json``.
 Rub version 0.0.58 will no longer be supported once version 0.1.10 is pushed (this will probably be in a week or two from 26-02-2016)
+This decision has been makde inline with the Adapt Framework community requiring ``adapt-cli`` and the Authoring Tool to have at least node 4.3+

 ##Installation / Update / Repair